chryswoods/siremol.org/tutorials/somd/Installation.md

 ###3.
 Testing your Installation
 All sire apps will be in the following directory: `~/sire.app/bin`

 Try to run `~/sire.app/bin/somd`, if you get the following output this is a good indication that everything should be successfully installed.
+If you compiled from source some test should have automatically been run already.

 ```